Phantomklange/phantom/README.md

 ## High-Level Architecture

-The Phantom Suite employs a microservices-based architecture, where distinct components handle specific stages of the knowledge pipeline.
-Data flows from ingestion and structuring through semantic indexing to various interaction interfaces.
+Phantom employs a modular, service-oriented architecture to manage the lifecycle of canonical data, from ingestion and structuring to enrichment, storage, and exploration.

 ```mermaid
 %%{